APTrust/registry/db/fixtures/README.md

 ## DeletionRequests

 For all deletion requests in deletion_requests.csv, the plaintext value of the encrypted confirmation token is `ConfirmationToken`.
-The plaintext value of the cancellation token is `CancelToken`.

 | ID  | Description |
 | --- | ----------- |